jidongbsu/cs452-device-driver/README.md

 ## Submission

-Due: 23:59pm, April 21st, 2022.
+Due: 23:59pm, November 10th, 2022.
 Late submission will not be accepted/graded.

 ## Project Layout